Skip to content

 Neem (Nimba)

-Used to purify the blood and clear the skin, neem can be applied as an oil or paste directly onto lesions.
+Used in Ayurveda to promote clear skin, neem is often applied topically as an oil or paste to support skin wellness.

 Gotu Kola (Centella Asiatica)